Discovering New Blood Tests for Patients with Autoimmune Inflammatory Muscle Diseases

 Phase 2: The results of all these tests will be added to a large database of biomarkers generated from our pilot study.
 Artificial intelligence or advanced computer algorithms, will be used to help design a panel of the best blood tests.

-Phase 3: The newly designed panel of blood tests will be trialled with a newly recruited group of AIM patients to ensure the blood tests work well.
+Phase 3: The newly designed panel of blood tests will be trialed with a newly recruited group of autoimmune inflammatory myopathy patients to ensure the blood tests work well.

-Goal: We hope to establish a new AIM research centre that will continue to provide opportunities for patients to participate in future studies.
-In the future, we hope that these tests will be made available to laboratories and physicians around the world so that they can be used in the clinic to help patients.
-These tests may also be incorporated into clinical trials and reveal new ways to treat and potentially cure AIM.
+Goal: We hope to establish an autoimmune inflammatory myopathies research centre that will continue to provide opportunities for patients to participate in future studies.
+In the future, we hope these tests will be made available to laboratories and physicians around the world so that they can be used in the clinic to help patients.
+These tests may also be incorporated into clinical trials and reveal new ways to treat and potentially cure autoimmune inflammatory myopathies.

 *Blood Proteins to be tested include complement activations products (CAPs) and sialic acid binding Ig like lectin 1 (SIGLEC-1).